Beethoven's Last Night: Story

 The contract is signed by both the parties, after which Mephistopheles thrusts the Tenth Symphony over a lit candle.
 When it does not burn, the fact is revealed that Beethoven is in fact the second-born son of his parents by the name Ludwig van Beethoven, and thus, the contract does not apply to his music.

 After Mephistopheles leaves in a fit of rage, it is revealed that the true destination of Beethoven's soul is actually heaven (as Twist explains, the devil was simply lying to him all along).
-Fate tells him to rest, and Beethoven's soul leaves his body for the great beyond.
+Fate tells him to rest ("A Final Dream"), and Beethoven's soul leaves his body for the great beyond.
 However, Twist also hides the manuscript for the tenth symphony.

 Reissue

 On March 13, 2012, Beethoven's Last Night: The Complete Narrated Version was released and made available exclusively at Wal-Mart stores and TSO concerts.
 This two-disc deluxe edition includes all of the music from the original release and, for the first time, the narration featured during live performances of the album.
 It comes packaged with a booklet filled with illustrations of the story, plus the full lyrics and narration.
 The narration is performed by Bryan Hicks.